 Are you looking to get a degree in architecture?
 Or have you recently graduated and feeling the disassociation from studio life (all about you and your ideas) and starting at the bottom of work life?
 Once in a while I get questions from people like you asking for advice and recommended reading.
 After responding to a hopeful architect on Dwell.com I decided to flesh out my answer and include more intro to architecture books.
-So I created this list of must read architecture books for beginners and students (that I think seasoned architects would agree with too).
+So I created this list of must read architecture books for beginners, students, and architecture buffs (that I think seasoned architects would agree with too).

 Here is a list for you of architecture books you should read, broken down into categories.
 Naturally there is some overlap and some of these books could fit in multiple headings, this is architecture after all.
 I recommend getting a balanced reading from each of the categories, even if your current interest is learning about only one.

 Your future in architecture depends on your ability to learn and UN-learn - letting go of how things are and imagining new possibilities.
 Read on.

 Entrepreneurship - The Business of Architecture

 Theory + Design Process - Inspiration and A Look Behind the Curtain

 Construction - Making it Happen